-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 3-hour canoe trip on the Mississippi River to document the Illinois Remote Spot.
 This is our 30th state remote spot documented as part of Project Remote.

 Euclidean Distance to Nearest Road: 1.4 miles